nyu-acsys/template-proofs/README_oopsla21.md

-## Artifact for OOPSLA'21 submission: Verifying Concurrent Multicopy Structures
+## Artifact for OOPSLA'21 paper: Verifying Concurrent Multicopy Structures

 The artifact is packaged as a VirtualBox Image based on Ubuntu 20.04.2.
 The login is `templates:templates`.